sy3c4ll/voice-estimation/README.md

 ```
 Type:
   'make' or 'make help' to show this help message
   'make data' to download and extract the dataset
   'make features' to extract features from the dataset
   'make train' to train the model
   'make predict' to run prediction
+  'make gui' to open a friendly user interface for real-time predictions'
 ```

 From `make help`